iotaledger/stronghold.rs/engine/communication/README.md

 ## Introduction

 This library enables strongholds on different devices and in different networks to communicate with each other.
-The main basis for it's functionality is the rust-libp2p library, which is a system of protocols, specifications and libraries that enable the development of peer-to-peer network applications (https://libp2p.io/).
+The main basis for its functionality is the [rust-libp2p](https://github.com/libp2p/rust-libp2p) library, which is a system of protocols, specifications and libraries that enable the development of peer-to-peer network applications (https://libp2p.io/).

 Libp2p was originally the network protocol of IPFS and has evolved into a modular system with implementations in Node.js, Go and Rust.
-It is important to note that at the current status, the Rust implementation doesn't have all features yet and especially peer discovery in different networks, NAT Traversal and Firewalls oppose a problem, that we solved for stronghold by using a mailbox concept that is described later.
+It is important to note that at the current status, the Rust implementation doesn't have all features yet and especially peer discovery in different networks, NAT Traversal and Firewalls pose a problem that we solved for stronghold by using a mailbox concept that is described later.

 ## Transport and the Swarm